glekner/generator-react-domain/README.md

 ```
 {
   "generator-react-domain": {
-    "templatesPath": "path to your templates folder"
+    "templatesPath": "path to your templates folder",
+    "componentsPath": "src/components"
   }
 }
 ```